arafat69/propertyBuySell/README.md

-Property Buye And Sell website design use html css
+Property Buy, Sell And Rent website design use html css